ssbc/dev.scuttlebutt.nz/docs/golang/README.md

 ## Database concept Overview

-Go-SSB's choice of data storage and retreival is very much inspired by ssb-db / flumedb.
+Go-SSB's choice of data storage and retrieval is very much inspired by ssb-db / flumedb.

 A big part of working with ssb means dealing with append-only logs.
 The current abstracted interface is implemented in [margaret.Log](https://pkg.go.dev/go.cryptoscope.co/margaret@v0.1.6#Log).